-We’ve been reviewing identity theft protection for eight years.
+We’ve been reviewing identity theft protection for ten years.
 In that time we’ve watched the industry and monitored trends to ensure that our reviews reflect the most current services.
-As the technology of identity thieves becomes more sophisticated, the tools used by these services are advancing in stride.
+As the technology identity thieves use becomes more sophisticated, the tools used by these services are advancing in stride.

-Services such as Identity Guard and LifeLock use algorithms and machine learning to search through the dark corners of the internet to see if your information is being sold or used by ID thieves.
-In addition to monitoring your Social Security number, address and name, these sites also look at medical records, which are increasingly a source of identity fraud.
+Services such as Identity Guard use algorithms and machine learning to search through the dark corners of the internet to see if your information is being sold or used by ID thieves.
+In addition to monitoring your Social Security Number, address and name, these sites also look at medical records, which are increasingly a source of identity fraud.

 How we tested

 One of the most important things to look for is how quickly the service will notify you about potential fraud and the methods used to notify you.
 The best identity protection services will call or text you.
 Many services also have mobile apps that notify you about potential fraud.
-These will let you say whether a transaction or loan application is approved and, if not, begin the process of rectifying the fraud.
+These will let you indicate whether a transaction or loan application was made by you and, if not, begin the process of rectifying the fraud.
 You’ll also want a service that notifies credit bureaus about fraud, this will save you from contacting the bureaus yourself.

 In the event that your identity is compromised, these services offer recovery services.
 Look for services that include restoration services, which means you’ll be connected with a specialist who will fill out paperwork and make the necessary calls to help recover your identity.